MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

 - Title.
 Continuous metrics on isometry classes of 2-dimensional lattices.

 - Abstract.
 A periodic lattice is an infinite set of all integer linear combinations of basis vectors in a Euclidean space.
 A natural equivalence on lattices is rigid motion (a composition of translations and rotations) or isometry (also including reflections).
-All 2-dimensional lattices can be parameterised by three real parameters, but there was no easy metric on isometry classes of lattices, which is also continuous under basis perturbations.
-Using a recent parameterisation of 2-dimensional lattices by root forms, we introduce metrics that are invariant up to isometry or up to rigid motion, which preserves orientation.
+All 2-dimensional lattices can be parametrised by three real parameters, but there was no easy metric on isometry classes of lattices, which is also continuous under basis perturbations.
+Using a recent parametrisation of 2-dimensional lattices by root forms, we introduce metrics that are invariant up to isometry or up to rigid motion, which preserves orientation.
 The latter case also quantifies chirality by measuring a distance from a chiral lattice to its closest mirror-symmetric neighbour.
 The talk is based on the updated dimension 2 paper joint with Matt Bright and Andy Cooper.

 - 29 October 2021 14.00-15.00 UK time.